Macrometacorp/docs/docs/sdks/install-sdks.md

 </TabItem>
 </Tabs>

-## View currently installed version of the SDK
+## Check Installed SDK Version

-To know the currently installed version of the SDK, run the following command
+To check which version of the SDK is currently installed, run the following command in your terminal:

 <Tabs groupId="operating-systems">
 <TabItem value="js" label="Javascript">